kausalya-j/Plant-Disease-Recognition-System/README.md

 # Plant-Disease-Recognition-System
-Plant Disease Recognition System
-Welcome to the Plant Disease Recognition System! 🌿🔍
+## Welcome to the Plant Disease Recognition System! 🌿🔍

 Our mission is to help in identifying plant diseases efficiently.
 Upload an image of a plant, and our system will analyze it to detect any signs of diseases.
 Together, let's protect our crops and ensure a healthier harvest!